Name: Kelly McDonald

 Caifu Chen, Kelly McDonald, Ada H. Wong, Olga V. Petrauskene and Manohar R. Furtado.
 Real-time PCR: Advancing RNA Interference and MicroRNA Studies.
 May 2005.
 Pharmaceutical Discovery

-G. Andaya, V. Hrabak, S. Parks, R. E. Diaz and K K. McDonald.
-The Use of Exam Reviews to Promote the Development of Self-Regulatory Skills in Introductory Biology Students.
-Presentation at Society for the Advancement of Biology Education Researchers (SABER) Annual Conference, Minneapolis, MN, July 2014.
-Manuscript in review.
+G. Andaya, V. Hrabak, S. Parks, R. E. Diaz, and K. K. McDonald.
+“Measuring the Effectiveness of an Exam Review Activity to Promote Self-Evaluation Skills in Introductory Biology Students.”
+Society for the Advancement of Biology Education Researchers (SABER) Annual Conference, Minneapolis, MN, July 2014.

 - Society for the Advancement of Biology Education Research (SABER)